Dalia Fernández

-Dalia Cristina Fernández Sánchez (born January 3, 1990, in Santiago de los Caballeros) is a Dominican model and beauty pageant titleholder who was crowned Miss Dominican Republic 2011 and represented the country in the 2011 Miss Universe pageant.
+Dalia Cristina Fernández Sánchez (born January 3, 1990, in Santiago de los Caballeros) is a Dominican model and beauty pageant titleholder who was crowned Miss Dominican Republic 2011 and represented her country at the 2011 Miss Universe pageant.

-In 2012 she was elected by Luz García’s Noche de Luz programme as a "Summer’s Hot Body".
+In 2012, she was selected by Luz García's Noche de Luz programme as a "Summer's Hot Body".

 Early life

 Prior to her participation in Miss Dominican Republic 2011, Fernández competed in Reina Mundial del Banano 2009 in Machala, Ecuador on September 23, 2009.
-As the eventual first runner-up of the event, she won a crown made of 500 green pearls, tourmaline gem stones, and 700 crystals in silver finish.
-Fernández is currently pursuing a bachelor's degree in psychology.
+As the eventual first runner-up of the event, she won a crown made of 500 green pearls, tourmaline gemstones, and 700 crystals in a silver finish.
+Fernández studied for a bachelor's degree in psychology.

 Miss Dominican Republic 2011

-Fernández competed as the representative of Santiago, one of 36 finalists in her country's national beauty pageant, Miss Dominican Republic 2011, broadcast live from Santo Domingo on March 8, 2011, where she became the eventual winner of the title, gaining the right to represent the Dominican Republic in Miss Universe 2011.
+Fernández competed as the representative of Santiago, one of 36 finalists in her country's national beauty pageant, Miss Dominican Republic 2011, held in Santo Domingo on March 8, 2011, where she became the eventual winner of the title, gaining the right to represent the Dominican Republic at Miss Universe 2011.